awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

          If you encounter an error message that begins ":code:`[!]
 Failed to connect to GitHub to update the CocoaPods/Specs . . .`", and your internet connectivity is working, you may need to `update openssl and Ruby <https://stackoverflow.com/questions/38993527/cocoapods-failed-to-connect-to-github-to-update-the-cocoapods-specs-specs-repo/48962041#48962041>`__.

       #.
-Add Google metadata to info.plist
+Add Google metadata to :file:`Info.plist`.

-         To configure your Xcode project to use Google Login, open its Info.plist file using **Right-click > Open As > Source Code.** Add the following entry.
+         To configure your Xcode project to use Google Login, open its :file:`Info.plist` file using **Right-click > Open As > Source Code.** Add the following entry.
 Substitute your project name for the placeholder string.

          .. code-block:: xml